 Policy MDMLH-14: Local jurisdictions shall provide adequate documentation to substantiate the costs included in the invoice.
 At a minimum, the jurisdiction must submit the invoice provided by the contractor to the agency, which shall include unit costs, quantities, labor rates and other documentation, as appropriate, to substantiate expenses incurred by the contractor.
-If jurisdiction staff time reimbursement is requested, documentation must be submitted to substantiate expenses and shall include unit costs, quantities, labor rates and other documentation as appropriate.

-Policy MDMLH-15: The sponsoring agency shall be reimbursed for the actual project costs minus the development mitigation fair share amount documented in the Development Mitigation Nexus Study or in the Traffic Impact Analysis completed under the terms of the Congestion Management Plan, up to the limit of Measure I Major/Local Highway funding specified in the Project Funding Agreement.
+Policy MDMLH-15: The sponsoring agency shall be reimbursed for the actual project costs minus the development mitigation fair share amount documented in the SBCTA Development Mitigation Nexus Study or in the Traffic Impact Analysis completed under the terms of the SBCTA Congestion Management Plan, up to the limit of Measure I Major/Local Highway funding specified in the Project Funding Agreement.